 Auditing standards and procedures by the CPAs in the examination and issuance of audit reports.
 Generally accepted auditing standards and conceptual framework necessary for collection of evidence and assessment of risk.
-Recommended: Placement in RD-115.
 Prerequisite: Pass BA-213.

-BA-249 Retailing
+BA-249 Retailing 3 credits, not offered every term